 (19??)
 Lindy Hop by Tops and Wilda

 Whitey’s Lindy Hoppers Thomas “Tops” Lee and Wilda Crawford (the emcee earlier in this short either says “Tops and Wilder,” or pronounces Wilda as “While-dah.”)
-They had won the Harvest Moon Ball in 1940, were therefore picked by Whitey to be in Hellzapoppin’, and missed an un-missable dress rehearsal without an excuse, which meant Frankie kicked them out and asked Al Minns and Willamae Ricker to do it instead.
-So, this is the couple that got kicked out of Hellzapoppin’.
-And that’s why you always make rehearsal.
+They had won the Harvest Moon Ball in 1940, were therefore picked by Whitey to be in Hellzapoppin’, and, according to Frankie’s book, missed an un-missable dress rehearsal without an excuse, which meant Frankie asked Al Minns and Willa Mae Ricker to do it instead.
+However, it should be noted we don’t have “Tops’s” and Wilda’s side to this story.
+And, by all accounts, they were one of the best Lindy Hop couples of the Whitey’s and winning the Harvest Moon Ball in a year when most of the Hellzapoppin Whitey’s were also in it is a sign of how high their dancing was regarded.
+We’re lucky to have this footage of them.

 (19??)
 The Tranky Doo